tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/regex.md

 Many special constructs, such as `+` and `|`, affect the matching of the “thing” to their left or right.
 In general, a “thing” is a single character, a subpattern enclosed in parentheses, or a character class enclosed in square brackets.

+A regex engine always returns the leftmost match, even if a “better” match could be found later.

 ## Escaped characters

 - forward-slash `/`